imacube/thermal-camera/README.md

 Run `time-lapse.py`.
 Data is written to `thermal.csv`.
 Images are captured as raw numeric data from the camera every 10 seconds and stored in the CSV file.
 Use `thermal-to-images.py` to convert the raw data into PNG images.

 The data is formatted as one line per image.
+An example file is `thermal.csv`.

 ## Converting Images to Video